figo2002/docker-otp-newark/README.md

 Now you should be able to access it in your browser at that IP address

+In order to add a pointset for analysis, run `docker-machine ssh newark-otp` and from inside the VM, run `docker ps -a`, get the container id, and run `docker cp FILENAME CONTAINER-ID:/var/otp/pointsets`

 ## How to setup (Linux)
 Similar to the OSX instructions, but without the extra docker-machine steps at the beginning.
 ```